Prabhat9801/youtube-ai-chatbot/README.md

 A revolutionary browser extension that transforms your YouTube learning experience by adding an intelligent AI chatbot capable of answering questions about video content in real-time.
 Built with cutting-edge RAG (Retrieval-Augmented Generation) technology powered by Google's Gemini AI.

+## ▶️ Demo

+Watch a short demo of the system in action:

+Demo video (Google Drive): https://drive.google.com/file/d/15ehyv1vIpWNObz4F4J0WZ46BPRlav1YA/view?usp=sharing

+You can open the link in your browser to see the extension and backend workflow demonstrated end-to-end.

 ## 🎯 Problems We Solve

 ### The Learning Challenge